CVE-2026-43116

 Is CVE-2026-43116 actively exploited?

 CVE-2026-43116 is not currently on CISA's Known Exploited Vulnerabilities catalog.
-FIRST EPSS estimates a 0.9% percentile likelihood of exploitation in the next 30 days — higher percentiles indicate greater predicted risk.
+FIRST EPSS estimates a 0% probability of exploitation in the next 30 days, which ranks it in the top 99.2% of all scored CVEs.

 What is the CVSS score of CVE-2026-43116?